b310-digital/mindwendel/README.md

 - Cluster your ideas with labels
 - Export your generated ideas to html or csv (currently comma separated)
 - German & English Translation files
+- By default, brainstormings are deleted after 30 days to ensure GDPR compliancy.

 ![](docs/screenshot.png)
 ![](docs/screenshot2.png)